Yoimiya42/Object_Oriented_Programming__Java/README.md

 }
 ```

-- `private` instance variables are inherited and are the part of subclass objects, but they only can be accessed by superclass methods and **not directly accessed** by subclass objects.
+- `private` instance variables are not inherited and but are the part of subclass objects, they only can be accessed by superclass methods and **not directly accessed** by subclass objects.
-- Must use `super` to invoke the **superclass constructor** and access them by `public` methods it inherited.
+- Must use `super` to invoke the **superclass constructor** and access them via `public` methods it inherited.
 - If a subclass does not explicitly call a superclass constructor, the `super()`(invoke the superclass constructor with no arguments.
 But if not exist, it will cause a compile-time error)) will be added by compiler implicitly.

 ### `abstract` class and method